Revealing AI usage and content to users

 Tackling Interviews

 After understanding some of the context of the rise of AI, it's lack of regulation, and how other music platforms were handling the issue, there was enough of an understanding to move on to interviewing the users.
-The main points I wanted answer from each user was:
+The main points I wanted answered from each user was:

 1